Needle lace: Materials

-In its purest form, the only equipment and materials used are a needle, thread and scissors.
-The origins of needle lace date back to the 16th century in Italy, and its origins may be found in the openwork on linen technique called reticella.
 A variety of styles developed where the work is started by securing heavier guiding threads onto a stiff background (such as thick paper) with stitches that can later be removed.
 The work is then built up using a variety of stitches—the most basic being a variety of buttonhole or blanket stitch.
 When the entire area is covered with the stitching, the stay-stitches are released and the lace comes away from the paper.

 Needle lace is also used to create the fillings or insertions in cutwork.